bvishnub/Oasis-Infobyte-Internship-Projects/README.md

 **Technologies Used**: Python, Pandas, Scikit-learn, imbalanced-learn, Matplotlib, Seaborn

-For more details, refer to the [Credit Card Fraud Detection Notebook](Project-3-Credit-Card-Fraud-Detection.ipynb).
+For more details, refer to the [Credit Card Fraud Detection Notebook].

 ---